Lrdwhyt/fmu/README.md

 ### Firefox

 Forum Mafia Utilities for Firefox requires the Violetmonkey (or other userscript) add-on, which can be downloaded [here](https://addons.mozilla.org/en/firefox/addon/violentmonkey/).
-With Violentmonkey, you can install Forum Mafia Utilities from the Releases page or by clicking [here](https://github.com/Lrdwhyt/forum-mafia-utilities/releases/download/v0.5.2/forum-mafia-utilities.user.js).
+With Violentmonkey, you can install Forum Mafia Utilities from [this link](https://gist.github.com/Lrdwhyt/fd4134fe014ca936e4afaec02db0d3d5/raw/forum-mafia-utilities.user.js).

 ### Chrome